clarexiaoqi/meta_rl/README.md

-# PPO-Based HVAC Control for a Simplified Building CPS Environment
+# Basic PPO-Based HVAC Control for a Simplified Building CPS Environment

-This repository contains a custom Gym environment and a PPO training pipeline for continuous HVAC control in a simplified building cyber-physical system (CPS).
+This repository contains a new environment and a PPO training pipeline for continuous HVAC control in a simplified building.
 The agent learns two continuous control actions:

 - **Supply air temperature setpoint (SAT)**
 - **Zone air temperature setpoint (ZAT)**